PTO Accrual Guide: Definition, Benefits, Tips, and FAQ

 3. How do you calculate PTO by hours worked?

-You’ll get to the amount of PTO a worker accumulated over time by multiplying the number of hours they worked by the accrual rate per hour.
+You can calculate the amount of PTO a worker accumulates over time by multiplying the number of hours worked by the accrual rate per hour.

 Let’s assume your employees can accrue one hour of PTO for every 40 hours they work.
 You want to calculate the amount of PTO for an employee who worked 80 hours.

-You should first determine the accrual rate for your company.
+First, determine the accrual rate for your company.
 The accrual rate is the number of PTO hours an employee can receive divided by the number of hours of work they have to input.
-So:
+So, it should look like this:

 1 (hour of PTO) / 40 (hours) = 0.025 (accrual rate)